 Hindrances / Augmentations:

 Armor (s): on occasion Nike will wear classical bronze armor into battle.
 This armor is not overly sophisticated by modern standards, but it suits Nike's purposes in both style and substance.
-Nike's combat armor allows her intensity 8 (+2) resistance to physical and energy attack.
+Nike's combat armor allows her intensity 8 (or +2) resistance to physical and energy attack.

 Weapons (s): being well-versed in the art of battle, if not an actual war goddess, Nike can use any melee skill with ease.
 She usually has one on hand that suits her purposes, and if not she can usually improvise one (or several) should the need arise.